Monday, January 04, 2016

 Update October 2020

 Version v1.05 is out and with lots of changes: low RAM reqs, low-level FDC code, faster code, Drive B support, and compatible with all Atari computers.
-See the readme file within the download.
+See the readme within the download.